 How to Get to Florence From Rome

-With about 175 miles separating Rome and Florence, it’s another day trip that you can theoretically make via var, train, or bus.
+With about 175 miles separating Rome and Florence, it’s another day trip you can theoretically make via var, train, or bus.
 But since we’re focusing on day trips, you likely don’t want to spend over 3 hours in the car each way driving yourself there.
 For that reason, we recommend taking the train from Rome to Florence.

 What to do in Florence